 That year, it took me 45 minutes to figure out that you could open the trunk by hand but only if all of the car doors were also open.
 Yes, that's intuitive.

-- Will I get lost in Miami?
+As for number 4.)-- Will I get lost in Miami?

 I'm proud to say, I managed to do so not once, but twice!
 Thus, setting an all-new personal record.
 The first time, I did indeed get lost in places I'd gotten lost before.
 It's part of a fine annual tradition.
 So C. ("Yes, but you will recall being lost there three times before and not lose much time.") is a correct answer.